Mar 13, 2024 | HR, New York Labor Law, Compliance

 Businesses in New York State must maintain compliance with both state and federal laws in order to avoid legal trouble, as well as hefty fines and penalties.
-Here are the labor law penalties and fines for New York State in 2024.
+Here are the labor law penalties and fines for New York State in 2024 and 2025.

 New York labor law compliance is a responsibility that every employer knows they have.
 However, many struggle with actually managing compliance, and even more managers are unaware of just how detrimental some of the fines and penalties can be.

-For the convenience of New York State businesses, here are the federal and state penalties for non-compliance in 2024.
+For the convenience of New York State businesses, here are the federal and state penalties for non-compliance in 2024 and 2025.

 Below are the five most important, and common labor law penalties to be aware of regarding federal labor laws.
 Important to note, is that the list is not all-inclusive, rather it includes the most common penalties.